Add and customize background images for your site’s page sections.

 To add a section background image:

-- Click the section's pencil icon, then click Background.
+3. Hover over the section and click the pencil icon, then click Background.

-- Click Image, then click +.
-Choose an image source from the drop-down menu to upload an image, reuse a previously uploaded image, or use a stock image.
+4. Click Image, then click +.
+Choose an image source from the drop-down menu to upload an image, reuse a previously uploaded image, use a stock image, or use a stock background.

-- Set the Background Width and Overlay Opacity.
+6. (Optional) Style the image with Background Width and Overlay Opacity.

 After adding an image, you can: